Loading web-font TeX/Math/Italic

 MFC provides two different arguments to facilitate profiling with NVIDIA Nsight.
 Please ensure the used argument is placed at the end so their respective flags can be appended.

 • Nsight Systems (Nsys): ./mfc.sh run ... -t simulation --nsys [nsys flags] allows one to visualize MFC's system-wide performance with NVIDIA Nsight Systems.
 NSys is best for understanding the order and execution times of major subroutines (WENO, Riemann, etc.) in MFC.
 When used, --nsys will run the simulation and generate .nsys-rep files in the case directory for all targets.
 These files can then be imported into Nsight System's GUI, which can be downloaded here.
-It is best to run case files with a few timesteps to keep the report files small.
+To keep the report files small, it is best to run case files with a few timesteps.
 Learn more about NVIDIA Nsight Systems here.

 • Nsight Compute (NCU): ./mfc.sh run ... -t simulation --ncu [ncu flags] allows one to conduct kernel-level profiling with NVIDIA Nsight Compute.
 NCU provides profiling information for every subroutine called and is more detailed than NSys.
 When used, --ncu will output profiling information for all subroutines, including elapsed clock cycles, memory used, and more after the simulation is run.
 Adding this argument will significantly slow the simulation and should only be used on case files with a few timesteps.
 Learn more about NVIDIA Nsight Compute here.